 But the energy dips right back down with “I Drink Wine”.
 It’s a molasses-slow piano ballad, vaguely reminiscent of “When We Were Young” — but better.
 It’s the least essential track on the record, but distinguishes itself with a great organ solo and a memorable line: “Sometimes the road less traveled is a road best left behind.”

 “All Night Parking (with Erroll Garner)” begins with some elegant playing from the famous jazz pianist.
 Then out of nowhere, it segues into an R&B/trap beat — unlike anything Adele has done before.
 She ups the ante with a cheeky but romantic lyric: “I know you’ve got things to do (I do too).
 I just want to spend all my time with you,” she coos.

 The mood takes another left turn with “Woman Like Me”, a brooding yet propulsive guitar track.
-If you imagine it as a reference, it answers every question you might have about why she ended the marriage to Konecki (though she told Rolling Stone that the track his about a post-divorce relationship).
-On the chorus she coolly delivers lines that bite: “Complacency is the worst trait to have.
-Are you crazy?
+If you imagine it as a reference, it answers every question you might have about why she ended the marriage to Konecki (though she told Rolling Stone that the track is about a post-divorce relationship).
+On the chorus she coolly delivers lines that bite like a feeding shark: “Complacency is the worst trait to have/Are you crazy?
 You ain’t never had — ain’t never had — a woman like me,” she says.
 “It is so sad a man like you could be so lazy.”

 She later adds: “But loving you was a breakthrough.
 I saw what my heart can really do.
 Now some other man will get the love I had for you, cause you don’t care.”
 It’s so cold and cutting , and yet somehow still sad.
 It’s one of the album’s standouts.
 But it’s nearly eclipsed by what comes next.